-2020 C AMPUS SECURITY REPORT AND FIRE SAFETY REPORT 1 I. Introduction 3 II.
-Reporting Crimes and Emergencies 4 III.
-Security and Access to Campus Facilities and Residences 6 IV.
-Advisory Committee on Campus Security 7 V. Programs to Encourage Crime Prevention and Security 7 VI.
-Campus Crime Statistics .12 VII.
-Disclosures to Alleged Victims of Crimes of Violence or Sexual Offenses .12 VIII.
-Statement on Sexual Assault 12 IX.
-Resources for Victims .16 X. Reporting on Bias and Hate Related Crimes 18 XI.
-Missing Person Procedures .19 XII.
-Crime Statistics and Incident Data 2018-2020 .19 XIII.
-Statement on Drug and Alcohol Abuse 23 XIV.
-Joan and Sanford I. Weill Medical College and Weill Graduate School of Medical Sciences Statement or Drug and Alcohol Abuse NNUAL FIRE SAFETY REPORT on 1 - Description of each Student Housing Facility Fire Safety System Secti on 2 - Number of Fire Drills during the previous Calendar Year .30 on 3 - Policies or Rules on Portable Electrical Appliances, Smoking, and Open Flames in a Student Housi Facility Secti on 4 - Procedures for Student Housing Evacuation in the Case of a Fire .31 on 5 - Policies regarding Fire Safety Education and Training Programs provided to the Students and Employees 33 on 6 - List of the Titles of each Person or Organization to which Students and Employees should Report the Fire Occurred Secti on 7 - Plans for Future Improvements in Fire Safety, if determined necessary by the Institution .35 Section on 8 - Fire Statistics 37 Appen dix A - Student Housing Facility Fire Protection System Description .38 Appen dix B - Campus Fire Log and Fire Statistics .39
+2021 CAMPUS SECURITY REPORT AND FIRE SAFETY REPORT1 I. Introduction II.
+Reporting Crimes and Emergencies III.
+Security and Access to Campus Facilities and Residences IV.
+Advisory Committee on Campus Security V. Programs to Encourage Crime Prevention and Security VI.
+Campus Crime Statistics VII.
+Disclosures to Alleged Victims of Crimes of Violence or Sexual Offenses VIII.
+Statement on Sexual Assault IX.
+Resources for Victims X. Reporting on Bias and Hate Related Crimes XI.
+Missing Person Procedures XII.
+Crime Statistics and Incident Data 2019-2021 XIII.
+Statement on Drug and Alcohol Abuse Joan and Sanford I. Weill Medical College and Weill Graduate School of Medical Sciences nent on Drug and Alcohol Abuse 2021 ANNUAL FIRE SAFETY REPORT27 Sectio on 1 - Description of each Student Housing Facility Fire Safety System Sectio on 2 - Number of Fire Drills during the previous Calendar Year on 3 - Policies or Rules on Portable Electrical Appliances, Smoking, and Open Flames in a Student ing Facility Sectio on 4 - Procedures for Student Housing Evacuation in the Case of a Fire on 5 - Policies regarding Fire Safety Education and Training Programs provided to the Students and oyees